benduran/simplestyle/README.md

 ## Usage

-`simplestyle-js` provides three APIs out of the box:
+`simplestyle-js` provides four APIs out of the box:
-`createStyles`, `getAllSheets` and `rawStyles`
+`createStyles`, `getAllSheets`, `rawStyles` and `keyframes`

 ```
 import createStyles, { rawStyles } from 'simplestyle-js`;

-// Useful if you want to apply Keyframes, style resets or any other global styles
+// Useful if you want to apply style resets or any other global styles
 rawStyles({
   html: {
     fontFamily: 'Arial, Helvetica, sans-serif',